gvwilson/sensibleadventures/cloudherd-tigers-boy/cloudherd-tigers-boy.md

 *Cherne's history began with the Pilots and the Crew, and nearly ended with them as well.
 Powerful and inhuman, their rule ended in a war that scarred the moon and turned Lake Karaband into a sea of glass.
-When it was over the Pilots were gone and the Crew had retreated into caverns far below the surface, leaving the world to carry on as best it could.*
+When it was over the Pilots were gone and the Crew had retreated to their underhells far below the surface, leaving the surface world to carry on as best it could.*

-*Now look there, in the north, where the Brumoso Mountains rise above the endless squabbles of the Ninety Kingdoms.  it is Redsday, the 11th of Peridot, 1272, and a girl who is no longer a child but not quite yet a woman is crouched on a cloud, chilled to the bone and desperately hoping that they're not too late...*
+*Now look there, in the north, where the Brumoso Mountains rise above the endless squabbles of the Ninety Kingdoms.  it is Redsday, the 13th of Peridot, 1272 Years Since, and a girl who is no longer a child but not quite yet a woman is crouched on a cloud, chilled to the bone and desperately hoping that they're not too late...*

 "Hold on!"
 Grappa Gas bellowed as they went into a dive.
 "It's going to get bumpy!"

 Noxy dropped to one knee, pulled the glove off her left hand, and pressed her palm against the cloud beneath her.
-She could mind-hear Big Blue's determination, but the cloud was old, older even than Grappa Gas, and they were flying straight into a headwind.
+She could mind-hear Big Blue's stubborn determination, but he was old, older even than Grappa Gas, and they were flying straight into a headwind.

 *Faster!* she urged.  *Please, faster!* She shivered despite her camelskin hat and coat, her hand already numbed by the icy mountain air.

 Beside her, the tiger snarled as the last of the crows that had attacked them swirled overhead.
 One dove at his head.
-He reared up and swiped at it with one paw, cursing in Thindi as the black bird snapped its wings open and let the wind throw it sideways just an instant before the tiger's claws would have torn it apart.
+He reared up and swiped at it with his paw, cursing in Thindi as the black bird snapped its wings open and let the wind throw it sideways just an instant before the claws would have torn it apart.

-Up ahead, a makeshift camp sat on a barren pinnacle of rock that rose like an island out of the forest.
-A dozen drab gray tents huddled around a small fire.
-Shading her eyes with her right hand, Noxy saw that the soldiers had formed a circle around it.
-Their kilts and sturdy boots were travel-stained, and their battle masks and lacquered leather armor were scarred from fighting.
-Some had swords in their hands, while others held spears or bows.
+Up ahead, a dozen drab gray tents huddled around a small fire on a barren pinnacle of rock that rose like an island out of the forest.
+Shading her eyes with her free hand, Noxy saw that the soldiers had formed a circle.
+Their kilts and sturdy boots were spattered with mud or worse, and their battle masks and lacquered leather armor were scarred from fighting.
+Some had swords in their hands.
+Others held spears or bows.
 Big Blue's mate Pillow floated above them, her sides rippling as she struggled to keep station in the wind, but the soldiers only spared an occasional pleading glance for the two clouds.
-They were looking at the trees around them, waiting for the forest to attack again.
+They were watching the trees that surrounded their makeshift camp, waiting for the forest to attack again.

 "You're coming in too low!"
 Granna Fee yelled.
-Noxy's grandmother lay full length on Big Blue, propped up on her elbows with a pair of binoculars in her hands.
+Noxy's grandmother lay full length on Big Blue to stay out of the wind.
 "Level him off!"

 "There's no time!"
 Grappa Gas yelled back, his red-and-yellow scarf flapping madly behind him.
 "We're going to have to bump and scrape!"
 The old man closed